Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     </details>

 11. A company has a web application that is hosted on a single EC2 instance and is approaching 100 percent CPU Utilization during peak loads.
 Rather than scaling the server vertically, the company has decided to deploy three Amazon EC2 instances in parallel and to distribute traffic across the three servers.
 What AWS Service should the company use to distribute the traffic evenly?
     - A. AWS Global Accelerator.
+[Improves performance by routing traffic through AWS’s global network, but it doesn’t distribute traffic across EC2 instances within a region]
     - B. AWS Application Load Balancer (ALB).
-    - C. Amazon CloudFront.
+    - C. Amazon CloudFront. [ caches content closer to users.
+It reduces latency ]
-    - D. Transit VPC.
+    - D. Transit VPC. [connecting multiple vpc]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B